 Apple makes special wireless headphones for the iPad Pro.
 These are Apple’s Airpod Pros.
-This includes the Airpod Pro, AirPods with Wireless Charging Case and the AirPods with Charging Case.
+This includes the Airpod Pro, AirPods with Wireless Charging Case, and the AirPods with Charging Case.
 You can find them on Apple’s headphone page.

 In terms of a headphone jack, Apple removed the headphone jack from the 11-inch and 12.9-inch iPad Pros.
 If you want to use a 3.5mm audio jack with one of the new models, then you will need one of Apple’s USB-C to 3.5mm dongles.
-That’s right: the new iPad Pro moves from a Lightning cable to USB Type C.
+That’s right: the new iPad Pro moves from a Lightning cable to a USB Type C.

 Using a Bluetooth connection, you can listen to iPad on wireless headphones, speakers, and more.
 WARNING: For important information about avoiding hearing loss and avoiding distractions that could lead to dangerous situations, see Important safety information for iPad.